loggoo53/bevel/CONTRIBUTING.md

 > - automation/ : This folder contains the Jenkinsfile to deploy DLT Platforms supported by Hyperledger Bevel on a demo environment.
->   - hyperledger-fabric/ : ontains network.yaml file and fabric Jenkinsfile
+>   - hyperledger-fabric/ : contains network.yaml file and fabric Jenkinsfile
 >   - r3-corda/ : Contains network.yaml file and Jenkinsfile for doorman,networkmap and entire network deployment file.
 >   - initcontainer.Jenkinsfile : This file is used to initialize a container with basic configuration.
 This will be used on both hyperledger and r3-corda platforms.
 > - docs/